sakshivk/sakshivk.github.io/my-jekyll-site/index.markdown

 This is a dynamic and customizable space where I share insights, projects, and resources.
 Whether you're here for **technical blogs**, **research updates**, or **learning materials**, you'll find something valuable.

 ## About Me
 I am an experienced educator and researcher in the field of AI, education technology, and interactive learning systems.
-Currently, I work as a research scholar at IIT Ropar and a faculty member, teaching Python programming and AI in education.
+Currently, I work as a research scholar at IIT Ropar and as a Resource Person for FDP's teaching Python programming and AI in education.

 You can explore more about my academic and research contributions below.